What is Azure Event Grid?

 You can use filters to route specific events to different endpoints, multicast to multiple endpoints, and make sure your events are reliably delivered.

 Azure Event Grid is deployed to maximize availability by natively spreading across multiple fault domains in every region, and across availability zones (in regions that support them).
 Currently, Azure Event Grid is available in all public regions.
-It is not yet available in the Azure Germany, Azure China, or Azure Government clouds.
+It isn't yet available in the Azure Germany, Azure China, or Azure Government clouds.

 This article provides an overview of Azure Event Grid.
 If you want to get started with Event Grid, see Create and route custom events with Azure Event Grid.

-Please note: this image shows how Event Grid connects sources and handlers, and is not a comprehensive list of supported integrations.
+This image shows how Event Grid connects sources and handlers, and isn't a comprehensive list of supported integrations.